ztyyLV/barcode-reader-docs-mobile/programming/android/add-basic-settings.md

 reader.updateRuntimeSettings(settings);
 ```

-## Set Scan Region
+## Define a Scan Region

 It is not always necessary to scan the whole image to get the barcode result.
-You can set a scan region for your barcode reader when scanning a small-sized barcode on an image.
+You can define a scan region for your barcode reader when scanning a small-sized barcode on an image.

 ```java
 import com.dynamsoft.dce.CameraEnhancer;